Macc92/eon-neos/README.md

 2. **FastBoot Mode** - Hold Volume down + power, when it vibrates elease the power button.
 Dont release the volume down button until you see fastboot mode.
 3. Open a terminal
 4. Run "sudo apt install git"
+5. Install Python 3 if you havent already, link below.
-5. Clone this repo `git clone https://github.com/commaai/eon-neos.git`, then `cd eon-neos`
+6. Clone this repo `git clone https://github.com/commaai/eon-neos.git`, then `cd eon-neos`
-6. Run `./download.py`
+7. Run `./download.py`
-7. Put your device into fastboot mode by turning off your device, then holding volume down + power.
+8. Put your device into fastboot mode by turning off your device, then holding volume down + power.
-8. Run `./flash.sh` DO NOT DISCONNECT THE DEVICE!
+9. Run `./flash.sh` DO NOT DISCONNECT THE DEVICE!

-You will also need to install python 3 to run the 2 scripts involved.
+You need to python 3 to run the 2 scripts involved.
+Follow this link for instructions:

 https://realpython.com/installing-python/#how-to-install-on-ubuntu-and-linux-mint